logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 ## Viewing demo traces

-After you send traces with the tracing demo app, navigate to the [Distributed Tracing](https://app.logz.io/#/dashboard/jaeger/search?switchToAccountId=2977) tab in Logz.io, select a service and click **Find Traces** to view your generated trace data.
+After sending traces with the tracing demo app, navigate to the [Distributed Tracing](https://app.logz.io/#/dashboard/jaeger/search?switchToAccountId=2977) tab in Logz.io, select a service and click **Find Traces** to view your generated trace data.

 ## Additional resources